alpersonalwebsite/react/01_2_JS-module-systems.md

 This makes your code modular, understandable and easy to update and reuse.

 You can see that we have the following pipeline: `render` imports both, data and functionality and it renders through the functionality or logic (aka, `controller`) the formatted piece of `data`.
-We can say there isn´t a strict relation between data and render but rather, a connection between some kind of middleware interpreted by controller.
-Don´t worry!
+We can say there isn't a strict relation between data and render but rather, a connection between some kind of middleware interpreted by controller.
+Don't worry!
 We will come back to this.

 If you try to execute our tiny app with `node render`, you will be prompted with the following error: